norsig/authority/Godeps/_workspace/src/github.com/hashicorp/vault/api/SPEC.md

-Sealing the vault locks Vault from any future operations on any secrets or system configuration until the vault is once again sealed.
+Sealing the vault locks Vault from any future operations on any secrets or system configuration until the vault is once again unsealed.
 Internally, sealing throws away the keys to access the encrypted vault data, so Vault is unable to access the data without unsealing to get the encryption keys.